Medicare eligibility and coverage scenarios

 You may only change your GIC Medicare plan during the GIC’s spring annual enrollment period or if you are enrolled in Tufts Medicare.

-Complete and return to the GIC a Retiree/Survivor Enrollment and Change Form (Form-RS).
+Complete and return to the GIC a GIC Retiree/Survivor Enrollment/Change Form.
 Changes can also be made at a GIC health fair.